Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 dig MX example.com @ns1.dnscale.eu

-Or use online tools like MXToolbox to verify your email configuration.
+Or use online tools like MXToolbox to verify your email configuration, test SMTP connectivity, and check your authentication records.

 • TXT - SPF, DKIM, DMARC records